silveriordza/Kuarsis-Web-App/README.md

 Modificator name: Silverio Rodriguez Alcorta
 ENHANCEMENTS:
 1.- Fixed defect: negative number showing up in the upload status in UploadSurveyAnswers when picking option NEW responses only.
 This fix was made in the Front End surveyActions.js in the slice calculations.
-2.- Modularized the Survey Monkey calls into a SurveyMonkeyManager class, for better code reusability.
-Removed logic form the path surveys/surveymonkey/:id handler and transfered it to the SurveyMonkeyManager, the handler now calls SurveyMonkeyManager functions to execute logic and it only servers as a controller of the logic.
+2.- Modularized the Survey Monkey calls into a MonkeyManager class, for better code reusability.
+Removed logic form the path surveys/surveymonkey/:id handler and transfered it to the MonkeyManager, the handler now calls MonkeyManager functions to execute logic and it only servers as a controller of the logic.
-3.- Added a SurveyMonkeyWebhook for Completed Survey event with its corresponding handler function on the path surveys/surveymonkey/webhookcompletedeventTalentos2020.
+3.- Added a MonkeyWebhook for Completed Survey event with its corresponding handler function on the path surveys/surveymonkey/webhookcompletedeventTalentos2020.
 This path will be triggered by Survey Monkey whenever a new survey response is completed by a user, and it will also trigger the processing of the survey responses in the KSS system which will then store the responses into the corresponding output collection.
-4.- Redesigned the update responses handler to integrate it with the SurveyMonkeyWebhook (mentioned above) so that when the webhook is triggered, the update responses function will process the survey accordingly.
+4.- Redesigned the update responses handler to integrate it with the MonkeyWebhook (mentioned above) so that when the webhook is triggered, the update responses function will process the survey accordingly.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Tag: tagkuarxisBeSurveySystemDEV-v1.0.0.4